 A VPN offers many other valuable features besides security when using the web.
 As:

 - Access geo-restricted content – A VPN allows bypassing certain geo-restrictions.
-For example, you can watch a Netflix program not available in your country using a VPN.
+For example, you can watch a Netflix program unavailable in your country using a VPN.

 - Data protection – VPN encrypts data before sending it over the network.
 Thus, the data will always be safe and secure.

-- Safe Online – If you access unsecured public wi-fi networks, using a VPN will improve your online security.
+- Safe Online – Using a VPN will improve your online security if you access unsecured public wi-fi networks.

 Besides, VPN is much cheaper when compared to VPS vs VPN costs.
 The service price of a VPN is usually about the same as a Shared Hosting package.